MrPowers/neapowers/content/investing/jeremy-siegel.md

 [Link](https://www.youtube.com/watch?v=t3ygJbJjocI&ab_channel=CNBCTelevisionCNBCTelevision).

-There has been unprescedented monetary action and fiscal support.
+There has been unprecedented monetary action and fiscal support.

-Since last summer, Siegel has been saying that this loose policy would first flow into financial markets and then explode into inflataion.
+Since last summer, Siegel has been saying that this loose policy would first flow into financial markets and then explode into inflation.

-He thinks Jay Powell is the most dovish Fed chairperson he's ever seen.
+Jay Powell is the most dovish Fed chairperson he's ever seen.

 While the money keeps flowing, Siegel thinks the stock market will keep going up.